oscarotero/form-manager/README.md

 $email = F::email();

-// You can also customize/translate the error messages
+// Set per-fied error messages
 $email->setErrorMessages([
     'email' => 'The email is not valid',
     'required' => 'The email is required',